auvipy/cell/docs/index.rst

 =========================
- cell - Actors for Kombu
+ cell - Actors for Celery
 =========================

 Contents: